opencrowbar/crowbar-utils/vagrant-crowbar-2/readme.md

 Synopsis
 --------

-Crowbar 2 Development Environments Management - Including CentOS, Ubuntu and OpenSUSE
+Crowbar 2 Development Environments Management - Including Ubuntu, CentOS and OpenSUSE.
+Ubuntu is most used and tested.

 Description
 -----------
 Vagrant makes it easy to create repeatable development environments by harnessing configuration management principles.

+Vagrantfiles are the heart of operations of a Vagrant setup - but becuase they are checked in, they can't hide secret information.
+So I created "personal.json.example"

-With the addition of "personal.json" you can:
+With the addition of a "personal.json" you can:

 1. Store your secrets without worry of uploading to github by accident
 1. Launch many different Linux flavors - whichever suits your development style